DraciVik/100DaysOfCode/README.md

 ## Day - 27 - 24.08.2018
 I mostly read articles on medium and did the basic layout of my page.
 Need to populate it with content and style it with CSS.
 CSS Grid FTW!

+## Day - 28 - 25.08.2018
+Spend my Saturday mostly with my fiancé.
+Watched a bit of the TI8 semifinals.
+Worked on my page for an hour or so.
+Tomorrow I'll have more time and I hope to at least be 70% done.

+## Day - 29 - 26.08.2018
+While I was making my page I reached a point where I had to use flexbox for my items instead of CSS Grid.
+I feel like I have gaps in my Grid knowledge so It's time to watch the CSS Grid course by Wes Bos .